riptano/ccm/README.md

-CCM (for Cassandra Cluster Manager ... or something)
+CCM (Cassandra Cluster Manager)
 ====================================================

-A script/library to create, launch and remove a Apache Cassandra cluster on localhost.
+A script/library to create, launch and remove an Apache Cassandra cluster on localhost.

 The goal of ccm and ccmlib is to make it easy to create, manage and destroy a